 Knowledge bomb complete

-My first night in Cusco is always the worst night ever, I vividly remember one night feeling as if I had a 5-pound weight on my chest while trying to breath.
+My first night in Cusco is always the worst night ever, I vividly remember one night feeling as if I had a 5-pound weight on my chest while trying to breathe.
 I’m not trying to scare you now, I only want you to understand what the acclimation period can feel like.
 Once you get past 48 hours of being in high elevation, life gets much easier.
 However, each hour that passes your body is adjusting, so it’s not a constant struggle.
 My recommendation, the day you fly into Cusco, spend two full days just getting used to the elevation.
 Do not do a strenuous hike or tour.
 We offer two low-impact tours that are very relaxing the Cusco City Tour and the Sacred Valley Tour.

 The second thing I’d like to touch on is asthma itself and you know your own body.
 Only you know your limits and what your pink little lungs can take.
 When I first got diagnosed with asthma I was told football and sports were out of the question; no way I could do sports.
 Well, clearly that isn’t the case; I went all through high school and college playing sports, plus I continue to stay very active.
 I’m not sure why the doctor told me this but either way, my body disagrees 100% with that statement.